cbcrg/piper-nf/README.md

 -----------

 Make sure you have installed the required dependencies listed below.

-Clone the git repository on your computer with the following command:
+Install the Nextflow runtime by running the follwoing command:

-    $ git clone git@github.com:cbcrg/piper-nf.git

-When done, move in the project root folder just created `piper-nf`, it contains an example dataset in the `tutorial` folder.
+    $ curl -fsSL get.nextflow.io | bash

-Launch the pipeline execution by entering the following command on your shell terminal:
+When done, launch the pipeline execution by entering the following command on your shell terminal:

-    $ ./nextflow run piper.nf
+    $ ./nextflow run cbcrg/piper-nf

 By default the pipeline is executed against the provided example dataset.
 Check the *Pipeline parameters* section below to see how enter your data on the program command line.